Jacksonville University Housing Contract (2014-2015)

 B. The occupancy period for returning students begins on August 22, 2014 and ends on December 13, 2014 for the Fall 2014 semester.
 The occupancy period for new students begins on August 21, 2014 and ends on December 13, 2014 for the Fall 2014 semester.
 For the Spring 2015 semester, the occupancy period for both new and returning students begins on January 2, 2015 and ends on April 25, 2015.

 C. On-campus housing outside the established occupancy periods is not guaranteed.

-D. Residents agree to vacate their assigned room and officially check-out by the date/time the residence halls close or within 24-hours upon:
+D. Residents agree to vacate their assigned room and officially check-out by the date/time the residence halls close or within 24-hours (whichever occurs first) upon:

 • Loss of status as an enrolled student